tkw1536/inform.everyone.wtf/static/index.md

 Within the scope of GDPR I act as a data controller.
 You can also consider me as the Data Protection Officer for my websites.

-Except where explicitly mentioned otherwise, I am running my pages for personal, non-commerical reasons only.
+Except where explicitly mentioned otherwise, I am running my pages for personal, non-commercial reasons only.
 In particular, I don't make any money from running them.

 I process two kinds of data relating to you: